wp-plugins/share-me/readme.txt

 Blogger

 <strong>Included Icon Sets :</strong>
+Apricum
 Cercle
 Elegent
+Leaf
 Minimalist
 Ribbon
 Simple

 == Screenshots ==
 1. This is the first screen shot from the Admin Pannel